jensengroup/MBH_CatalystDiscovery/README.md

 This repository includes code for the workflow and data analysis described in

 * Maria H. Rasmussen, Julius Seumer, and Jan H. Jensen.
-"De Novo Catalyst Discovery: Fast Identification of New Catalyst Candidates", _ChemRxiv_ (June 2023)
+"Toward De Novo Catalyst Discovery: Fast Identification of New Catalyst
+Candidates", _Angew.
+Chem.
+Int.
+Ed._ 2023, 62, e202310580

 ## Meta-MD worflow